rstacruz/modern-development/git/main_branches.md

 <img src='../images/develop-timeline.png' alt='Develop branch illustration'>
 </figure>

 Nobody should push commits directly into this branch.
 Instead, work starts by creating feature branches from `develop`.
 They'll be merged back in when finished.
-In practice, the `develop` branch often only has merge commits from feature branches.
+In practice, the `develop` branch only has merge commits from feature branches.

 <figure class='-bordered'>
 <img src='../images/merge-commits.svg' alt='Merge commits illustration'>
 </figure>

 The `develop` branch is always in a "ready to test" state.
 All automated tests should always be passing in this branch.
-A staging server is often available with the latest `develop` version ready to test (see [automated deployments](automated_deployments.md)).
+You should also set up a staging server to sync with the latest `develop` version for testing (see [automated deployments](automated_deployments.md)).

 ## The master branch